dmchurch/babel-rfcs/rfcs/0000-parser-augmentation-rfp.md

 Now, when this engine encounters a file that is imported specifying the "ES2023" transformation (See [Specifying Transformations](#specifying-transformations) below), it will execute the `downlevelES2023` function.

-The first thing this function does is to emit a `syntax push "ES2022"` directive into the syntactic stream, which will cause the parser to execute its ES2022 transform.
+The first thing this function does is to emit a `syntax "ES2022"` directive into the syntactic stream, which will cause the parser to execute its ES2022 transform.
 Since it supports ES2022 natively, that transform is a no-op function.
 Then it peeks the bytestream to see if it starts with `#!` (a non-syntactic request, making this a non-syntactic transform - we're not defining `#!` as an operator, we're just looking for it in this one point